 When you think of enjoying a meal on St. Patrick’s Day, corned beef sandwiches, cabbage and a pint of stout likely spring to mind.
-However, students in online culinary certificate programs should consider different approaches to preparing dishes for the occasion.
+However, students in online culinary programs should consider different approaches to preparing dishes for the occasion.
 You can get creative with dining on March 17 by making items that are both delicious and healthy.

 “Get the holiday off to a festive start with green muffins.”